 Customer support, reviews and complaints

 Square is available to phone or email between 9am and 5pm Monday to Friday.
-There is no weekend or evening support, which is fine if the system works, but not so good if you need support at night in a bar, for example.
+There is no weekend or evening support for free users, which is fine if the system works, but not so good if you need help at night in a bar, for example.

-Some users in other countries report having their account rejected out of the blue, but it appears many of them are types of businesses deemed as high risk.
+In other countries, some merchants report having their account rejected out of the blue, but it appears many of them are types of businesses deemed as high risk.

 We strongly recommend reading the fine print of what trades Square does not allow to avoid having payments suddenly rejected.